vertica/VerticaPy/README.md

 INNER JOIN &&& airports &&&
 ON flight_vertica.ORIGIN_AIRPORT = airports.IATA_CODE;
 ```
 In the example above, flight_vertica table is stored in Vertica, whereas the 'airports' table is store in MySQL.
+We can associate special symbols "&&&" to the different databases to fetch the data.
+The best part is that all the aggregation is pushed to the databases (i.e. it is not done in memory)!

 For more details on how to setup DBLINK, please visit the [github repo](https://github.com/vertica/dblink).
 To learn about its use in VerticaPy check out the [documentation page](https://www.vertica.com/python/workshop/full_stack/dblink_integration/index.php)